timj-wood/wildcat_models/README.md

 See the [model schematic](plots/model.pdf) for the full parameterisation.

-`growth` is the same model with exponential size changes in place of the instantaneous ones. `sec_contact` is simpler in a different direction: the branches are completely isolated after the split and only begin exchanging migrants partway through, with a single symmetric rate.
+`growth` is the same model with exponential size changes in place of the instantaneous ones. `sec_contact` is much simpler, as the branches are completely isolated after the split and only begin exchanging migrants partway through, with a single symmetric rate.

-`basic` and `growth` are constrained, so they are fitted with COBYLA; `sec_contact` is unconstrained and uses Nelder-Mead in log space.
+`basic` and `growth` are constrained, so they are fitted with COBYLA, whereas `sec_contact` is unconstrained and uses Nelder-Mead in log space.

-Two notation traps.
-Migration subscripts name the **receiving** population first in `sec_contact`, following dadi, and the **source** population first in `basic` and `growth`, following the original specification.
+Migration subscripts name the receiving population first in `sec_contact`, following dadi, and the source population first in `basic` and `growth`, following the original specification.
 And sizes in `basic` and `growth` are ratios to NA, which is fixed at 1 and absorbed into theta, which is why `basic` has 11 free parameters rather than 12.

 `basic` is not a special case of `growth`: fixing a growth rate to zero holds a branch flat to the present rather than reproducing the jump at TB or TD.
 They are non-nested, hence CLAIC rather than a likelihood ratio test.

 ## Running it

-Everything goes through SLURM.
+For this project, everything was performed on High-Performance Computing - where everything was ran through SLURM.
 Build the spectrum once:

     mkdir -p logs && sbatch submit_sfs.sh